Parq254/CyberSecurity-Portfolio/Security-Audit/audit.md

 ### **Critical Vulnerabilities and High-Risk Factors:**

 *  **Lack of Data Protection:**
   * The most significant issue is the absence of encryption for sensitive customer credit card information.
 This directly violates basic security practices and compliance regulations like PCI DSS.
   * Unrestricted access to all internally stored data, including cardholder data and PII/SPII, exposes the company to severe data breaches and regulatory penalties.

 *  **Compliance Violations:**
   * The high risk from governing bodies indicates a failure to adhere to compliance regulations.
 This is compounded by the lack of necessary controls.
 The EU breach notification plan is good, but does not prevent the breach.

 *  **Weak Access Controls:**
   * The absence of least privilege and separation of duties creates significant internal security risks.
 Any employee could potentially access and misuse sensitive data.
   * The inadequate password policy and lack of centralized password management further weaken access controls.

 *  **Lack of Disaster Recovery and Backups:**
   * The absence of disaster recovery plans and data backups poses a critical risk to business continuity.
 A single major incident could lead to irreversible data loss and operational failure.

 *  **Missing Intrusion Detection System (IDS):**
   * While a firewall and antivirus are in place, the lack of an IDS means the company has limited ability to detect and respond to active intrusions.

 ### **Mitigating Factors (But Insufficient):**

 *  **Firewall and Antivirus:**
   * These are positive steps, but they are not sufficient to address the major vulnerabilities.

 *  **Data Integrity and Availability:**
   * While ensuring data integrity and availability is important, it doesn't address the critical confidentiality and access control issues.

 *  **Physical Security:**
   * Strong physical security is good, but it doesn't protect against cyber threats.

-* + **EU breach notification plan:**
+*  **EU breach notification plan:**
-This is a good reactive measure, but does not stop attacks from happening.
+  *This is a good reactive measure, but does not stop attacks from happening.

 ## Overall Assessment: